-How to share photos with Family Sharing and iCloud
+Share your favorite pics with the whole family with iCloud Family Sharing

 - Tap the Trash icon in the bottom right corner.

-Tap Delete [X] Photos to confirm that you want to delete the selected photos.
+Tap Delete Photos to confirm that you want to delete the selected photos.

 On your Mac